-Tesla inventory is one of the largest current assets in the balance sheet, making up as much as 30% of current assets as disclosed in the 1Q 2020 quarterly filing.
+Tesla’s inventory is one of the largest short-term assets in the balance sheet, totaling as much as 30% of current assets as disclosed in the 1Q 2020 quarterly filing.

 The inventory will generate substantial future economic benefit in terms of revenue for Tesla.
 As a result, the inventory is an important figure that investor should pay attention to from quarter to quarter.

-Before going further into the detail of Tesla inventory management efficiency and other variables such as inventory turnover ratio and days sales in inventory, let’s take a brief look at what constitutes Tesla inventory.
+Before going further into the detail of Tesla inventory levels and management efficiency as well as other variables such as inventory turnover ratio and days sales, let’s take a quick look at what makes up Tesla’s inventory.

 - 1. Raw materials